 Stroll from Second to Eighth Streets, along Willow Avenue and the Odebolt Creek which flows through the town.
 An ongoing beautification project, the walk contains perennial flower gardens, benches for relaxing, and gazebos for picnics and family gatherings.
 View plaques on sidewalk squares given as memorials in remembrance of Odebolt residents of the past.
 The walk is lighted in the evening, spring through fall.

 The Library offers a large selection of adult and children's' books, books on tape, videos, DVD's, computer games, several public computers, Internet access and a microfilm reader.
 Large room available for rental.
 Located at 200 S Walnut.
 712- 668-2718

 The east wall of the community center dining area features large murals depicting scenes from Odebolt's history, including the train depot, the Cracker Jack Company, the old school, and the Adams Ranch.
 The building has a kitchen and small and large meetings rooms for rent.
-To reach the Community Center, call (712) 668-2223, For reservations, call Renee Bengford at (712) 668-4561 or Steve Bengford at (712) 371-2080.
+To reach the Community Center, call (712) 668-2223, For reservations, call Steve Bengford at (712) 668-4561.
 Click here for more information.

 116 East Second St.